-If you are in need of a way to change things up a bit and spice up your football entertaining, scroll down the see all of the healthy game day snacks, appetizers, mains, desserts, and cocktails that I hand picked just for you.
+Below are over 40 recipes to spice up your football entertaining.
+Scroll down the see all of the healthy game day snacks, appetizers, mains, desserts, and cocktails that I hand picked just for you.

 To get the recipe, click on the image or the name of the recipe underneath the photos.

 Look, I know that fried chicken wings, cheesy pizza, and sliders are the way to a football fans heart.
 There is no doubt about that.

 But let’s be honest, while they are delicious those party favorites are quite unhealthy.
 So why not try something new and surprise your guests with these easy healthy football snacks.